Emory L. Cowen: Career

-Cowen has been honored with numerous awards from prestigious organizations for his pioneering efforts.
+Cowen has been honored with numerous awards from organizations for his pioneering efforts.
 These honors include the 1960 NIMH Special Senior Research Fellowship at the University of Paris, the 1979 Division 27 Distinguish Contribution Award to Community Psychology and Community Mental Health, 1984 Lela Rowland Prevention Award of the National Mental Health Association, 1989 Award for Distinguished Contributions to Psychology in the Public Interest, and the 1995 Seymour B. Sarason Award for novel and critical rethinking of basic assumptions and approaches in the human services, education, and other areas of community research and action.
 Further, he also received the Creative Community Program Award from the New York State Division of Youth, and the Outstanding Research Contribution Award from the NY State Psychological Association.
-Locally, he was awarded with the John Romano Award from the Mental Health Association of Rochester/Monroe Country and the Community Volunteer Service Aware from COMPEER.
+Locally, he was awarded with the John Romano Award from the Mental Health Association of Rochester/Monroe Country and the Community Volunteer Service Award from Compeer.
 At the University of Rochester he was also honored with the University of Rochester Graduate Teaching Award.
 In addition to receiving many awards, in 1977 the Society for Community Research and Action (APA Division 27) created the Emory L. Cowen Dissertation Award for the Promotion of Wellness.
 This is awarded to the best dissertation within the range of topics that characterized Cowen's research program in wellness and prevention.

 Cowen spread his influence through conceptual, empirical, and human service advances in the field.
 He touched the lives of the children he researched and his colleagues, students, friends and family.
 Cowen's research program spanned decades and his influence certainly surpasses his death from leukemia in 2000 (Sarason, 2001).
 George Albee, a pioneer in primary prevention has described Cowen as, “the tallest oak in the forest of prevention- sturdy, productive, deeply-rooted, and a guide to those unsure of their way.
 When the history of prevention is written a hundred years hence, Cowen's ideas, achievements, and influence will lead all the rest” (Albee, 2000).